Generic Name: diazepam (dye AZ e pam)

 epilepsy or other seizure disorder;

-a history of mental illness, depression, or suicidal thoughts or behavior; or
+mental illness, depression, or suicidal thoughts or behavior.

 Diazepam can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 Diazepam is not approved for use by anyone younger than 6 months old.
 Do not give this medicine to a child without a doctor's advice.

 How should I take diazepam?

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.